mcimini/lang-sql/README.md

 Requirements:
 <br />
 <ul>
-<li> To compile and run: Ocaml with the Batteries and Menhir packages is required.
+<li> To compile and run: Ocaml with the Batteries packages is required.
 </ul>

 Quick usage: